Wildlife Diseases, Parasites, and Infections

 The winter tick is a small, external parasite which, like all of Maine’s 15 tick species, survives on the blood of animals.
 Unlike other ticks, winter ticks are not known to spread disease.
 However, they can be deadly to moose.
 Learn more on our winter tick page.

 Brain worm is a parasitic nematode (round worm) called Parelaphostrongylus tenuis.
 White-tailed deer are the common host for brain worm, typically without negative impacts to the deer.
 However, other species such as moose, are hosts that often develop severe neurological deficits, abnormal behavior, and often die after a period of infection.
 Common signs and symptoms of a moose that is infected with Brainworm is loss of voluntary muscle control, listlessness and general weakness, fearlessness, circling behavior, head tilting, emaciation and paralysis .
-If you notice symptoms
+If you notice possible symptoms of brain worm, please contact a local game warden.

 Amphibian & Reptile Infections, Diseases, and Parasites